 Dr. Susan Hall joined the department as a temporary lecturer in 2013, and was appointed permanently in 2015.
 She received a scholarship from the Graduate School of the Faculty of Arts & Social Sciences at Stellenbosch University for fulltime doctoral study in 2010, and completed her dissertation, “Harm and Enhancement: Philosophical and Ethical Perspectives”, under the supervision of Professor Anton van Niekerk in December 2012.
-Her research interests include Bioethics and Environmental Ethics, and she is currently working on the ethics of biotechnological human enhancement.
+Her research interests include Bioethics and the ethics of technology, and she is currently working on the ethics of biotechnological human enhancement and bioethical issues related to the participation of intersex athletes in sporting competition.

 Philosophy 314: Philosophy and Ethics